Marc Rzepczynski: Cleveland Indians

-On July 30, 2013, Rzepczynski was traded to the Cleveland Indians for minor league second baseman Juan Herrera.
+On July 30, 2013, Rzepczynski was traded to the Cleveland Indians in exchange for minor league second baseman Juan Herrera.
+He made 27 appearances for Cleveland down the stretch, recording an 0.89 ERA with 20 strikeouts across 20 1/3 innings pitched.

+Rzepczynski made 73 appearances out of the bullpen for the Indians during the 2014 season, registering a 2.74 ERA with 46 strikeouts and one save over 46 innings of work.
+He appeared in 45 contests for Cleveland in 2015, compiling a 2-3 record and 4.43 ERA with 24 strikeouts across 20 1/3 innings pitched.

 San Diego Padres

-On July 31, 2015, Rzepczynski was traded to the San Diego Padres for Abraham Almonte.
+On July 31, 2015, Rzepczynski was traded to the San Diego Padres in exchange for Abraham Almonte.
+He made 27 appearances for San Diego down the stretch, struggling to an 0-1 record and 7.36 ERA with 17 strikeouts across 14 2/3 innings pitched.

 Oakland Athletics

-On December 2, 2015, the Padres traded Rzepczynski and Yonder Alonso to the Oakland Athletics for Drew Pomeranz, José Torres, and a player to be named later or cash considerations.
+On December 2, 2015, the Padres traded Rzepczynski and Yonder Alonso to the Oakland Athletics in exchange for Drew Pomeranz, José Torres, and a player to be named later or cash considerations.
+He made 56 relief appearances for Oakland in 2016, logging a 3.00 ERA with 37 strikeouts over 36 innings of work.

 Washington Nationals

-On August 25, 2016, the Athletics traded Rzepczynski to the Washington Nationals for Max Schrock.
-On October 13, 2016, in the decisive game in the National League Division Series against the Los Angeles Dodgers, Rzepczynski was brought in to relieve Nationals pitcher Max Scherzer with the score tied 1-1.
+On August 25, 2016, the Athletics traded Rzepczynski to the Washington Nationals in exchange for Max Schrock.
+In 14 appearances for Washington, he recorded a 1.54 ERA with 9 strikeouts across 11 2/3 innings pitched.
+On October 13, in the decisive game in the National League Division Series against the Los Angeles Dodgers, Rzepczynski was brought in to relieve Nationals pitcher Max Scherzer with the score tied 1-1.
 Rzepczynski walked the first batter he faced on four pitches, and became the losing pitcher in the 4-3 loss that eliminated the Nationals from the 2016 playoffs.

 Seattle Mariners

 On December 3, 2016, the Seattle Mariners signed Rzepczynski to a two-year contract worth $11 million.
-In his first season as a Mariner, he appeared in 64 games despite pitching a career low 31.1 innings.
-He was designated for assignment on June 1, 2018 after posting an ERA of 9.39 in 18 games.
-He was later released on June 6.
+In his first season as a Mariner, he appeared in 64 games despite pitching a career low 31 1/3 innings; in those games, he posted a 2-2 record and 4.02 ERA with 25 strikeouts and one save.

+Rzepczynski made 18 appearances for Seattle in 2018, but struggled to an 0-1 record and 9.39 ERA with 10 strikeouts across 7 2/3 innings pitched.
+He was designated for assignment by the Mariners on June 1, 2018.
+Rzepczynski was released by the organization after clearing waivers on June 6.

 Cleveland Indians (second stint)

-Rzepczynski signed a minor league contract with the Cleveland Indians on June 18, 2018.
+On June 18, 2018, Rzepczynski signed a minor league contract with the Cleveland Indians.
+He was subsequently assigned to the Triple-A Columbus Clippers.
+On July 1, the Indians selected Rzepczynski's contract, adding him to their active roster.
+He made five scoreless appearances for Cleveland, striking out one in 2 2/3 innings.
 On July 11, Rzepczynski was designated for assignment.
 After clearing waivers, Rzepczynski elected free agency.